Milly Alcock

 Milly Alcock on the set of House of the Dragon

-Milly did not watch "Game of Thrones" - the series was released when she was only 11 years old.
-For the filming, she moved from Australia to London and the first thing she did was to register at the library.
-She studied the books of George Martin, on which the project was based and its spin-off was being prepared, for 6 hours a day.
-And at home, she watched "Game of Thrones" - it took her only a couple of weeks to watch all 8 seasons.
-After that, the actress became a real fan of the show and even tried to learn the Valyrian language.
+Milly had never watched "Game of Thrones" - she was only 11 when it first aired.
+For filming, she moved from Australia to London, and her first stop was the library.
+She spent 6 hours a day studying George R.R.
+Martin's books that the series and its spin-off were based on.
+At home, she binged "Game of Thrones" - burning through all 8 seasons in just a couple of weeks.
+After that, she became a total fan of the show and even tried to learn Valyrian.

 House of Dragon.
 Trailer

 The first season of "House of the Dragon" premiered in 2022, with Milly winning the leading role of Princess Rhaenyra Targaryen in her youth.
-The actress faced a difficult and responsible task: she played Rhaenyra at a very young age, later "handing over" the character to her colleague Emma D'Arcy as she grew older.
-And it was Milly who had to introduce the character to the audience, familiarize her with them, and define her conflicting personality.
+The actress took on a challenging role: she played Rhaenyra as a young woman, later "passing the torch" to her colleague Emma D'Arcy as the character aged.
+Milly had to introduce the character to audiences, make her relatable, and establish her complex personality.

 Milly Alcock as young Rhaenyra Targaryen